community-z-users/czt/INSTALL.md

 These instructions outline steps how to develop CZT source code using [Eclipse IDE][eclipse].
 Information is based on Eclipse Juno (4.2).

+The instructions are for generating Eclipse projects using `mvn eclipse:eclipse`.
+Alternatively, experimental support for [Eclipse m2e][m2e] is described afterwards.

 [eclipse]: http://www.eclipse.org